 - 1. Save the current A.atl document. - 2.
 Return to the modeler and add the door.
-Export the file again and rename it B.atl. - 3.
+Export the file again and rename it B.atl.

 Open the B.atl file in Artlantis.
 Select Use Reference File... from the File menu and select the reference file A.atl in the dialog box.

-Artlantis will apply the checked options from file A to file B, i.e. Shaders, Lights, Heliodons, Objects, Perspectives, Parallel Views.Panoramas, VR Objects and Animations.
+Artlantis will apply the checked options from file A to file B, i.e. Shaders, Lights, Heliodons, Objects, Perspectives, Parallel Views.
+Panoramas, VR Objects and Animations.

-NB: For files from modelers which export in file formats DWG, DXF, 3DS, FBX, OBJ, DWF or SKP, you must first save the files in .atl format.

-NB: Limitations to the Use Reference File... command:
+- NB: For files from modelers which export in file formats DWG, DXF, 3DS, FBX, OBJ, DWF or SKP, you must first save the files in .atl format. - NB: Limitations to the Use Reference File... command: - 2- if a part of the geometry has been saved as an object, the destroyed geometry will reappear. - 3- if the Artlantis layers containing the geometry of the scene are renamed, the geometry they contain will not be included. - NB: the CAD software ArchiCAD and Vectorworks allow you to directly update an .atl file already worked on in Artlantis.

-NB: Limitations to the Use Reference 1 mean constraints of the Use Reference 1 mean constraints of the included.
-1- if a material has been renamed or reassigned, it will not be included.

-2- if a part of the geometry has been saved as an object, the destroyed geometry will reappear.

-3- if the Artlantis layers containing the geometry of the scene are renamed, the geometry they contain will not be included.

-NB: \ the CAD software ArchiCAD and Vectorworks allow you to directly update an .atl file already worked on in Artlantis.
 Please refer to the documentation for the relevant software.

-FILE
+ARTLANTIS RIBBON MENU

-Contains the commands for managing documents (opening, saving, merging and reverting).
+Contains the commands for managing documents (opening, saving, reverting, closing, using a reference file, merging, license, preferences, information and quit).